Green New Deal — Root Directly Challenges Republican Rep Scott Tipton's Support of "Business As Usual" for the Fossil Fuel Industrty

-You can also access, read and download the associated "pdf book edition", a work in progress that undergirds the points on the poster, and tells the story behind the poster, including opening introductory material, the values behind the vision, and the facts and analysis that support the vision.
+You can also access, read and download the associated "pdf book edition", a work that undergirds the points on the poster, and tells the story behind the poster, including opening introductory material, the values behind the vision, and the facts and analysis that support the vision.

 Open letter with a moral story of truth for our time

 The pdf book's subtitle is "Open letter with a moral story of truth for our time".

 It is written in a readable 3-column newspaper format, with a conversational style and lots of images, as a respectful "Dear Mr President" open letter-essay.

 Root started this 164-page book on February 6, 2017; this 4th Edition publication date is 11-07-2017.

 Also, folks; this is a grassroots campaign and we really need your financial support as well.
 So please check below how to help out.